decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 message.positionX = -80
 ```

-> Note: UIs are intentionally limited so that they can't cover the top 10% of the screen.
-Because of this, a vertically "centered" UI is centered in relation to the available 90% of the screen, not to the entire screen space.
+To determine the z position of UI elements, the UI uses the parenting hierarchy of the components.
+So, if a component is a child of another, it will appear in front of the other.

 ## Use parent elements for organizing